iharshraj1123/offline-youtube-browser-video-organizer/README.md

 -> Now You Must allow localfile access in your browser using :

-(Alternative is better method, the first method is the official way i think, but i use the bottom one.
+(Alternative method at bottom is better, the first method is the official way i think, but i use the bottom one.

 Its best for firefox, use the above one if you cant use bottom one)